KU-CS-Camp/KU-CS-Camp.github.io/box-office.md

 </details>

-We can then plot the predictions to get an idea of how well the model performs.
+We can then plot the predictions to get an idea of how well the model performs (copy this code).

 ```
 plt.figure(figsize=(10,6))